 because of its location and the density of tourist-oriented urban activities in the neighbourhood.

-has been marked as limited as it was not participatory enough nor enough bottom-up - the activities were not coming from the local community and did not represent local needs interview citizen, private.
-The frame work of initially announced bottom-up actions has been actually rather imposed from the top- down by the international actors and local action distributors.
+has been marked as limited as it was not participatory enough nor enough bottom-up - the activities were not coming from the local community and did not represent local needs ().
+The frame work of what were initially announced as bottom-up actions were actually rather imposed from the top- down by international actors and local action distributors.

 Finally, the issue of infrastructure (connectivity) and transportation (accessibility) in technical terms is marked as a materialization of the level of urbanity of a location.
 In this manner, Savamala has high importance and high rank in the city, but according to the artificial market conditions17 in the real-estate market in Belgrade, the actual value of land and building stock does not always correspond to the real, material value (ref).

-Stabilizing and destabilizing agency of functional and supportive networks While tracing interactions and interconnections among actors collected through participatory action research methods (Table 3), it was revealed that various social manifestations of these actors have double effect.
+Stabilizing and destabilizing agency of functional and supportive networks: While tracing interactions and interconnections among actors collected through participatory action research methods (Table 3), it was revealed that various social manifestations of these actors have a double effect.
 They can either work stabilizing (practice-based urban related research) or (de)stabilizing (public utility companies in planning, non-governmental actions in Savamala).
-In both ways they are offering another ”reading” of the social world in Savamala.
+In both ways they offer another ”reading” of the social world in Savamala.

-Research activities taken up by non-governmental sector and international actors provided an elaborated picture of what can be found on the ground and how it can be put into action with minimal financial means.
-An example is The Model of Savamala project within Urban Incubator which provided a detailed data on physical and social structure of 5 streets in Savamala.
-The physical model presents the area and saturate the represented built structures with parallel data on social structure and local information and knowledge about the quarter.
-The Model has been exhibited for public during around 2 years with the aim to expose local knowledge and provide a time-space-data vision of the neighbourhood.
-With such activities, Savamala vivid cultural present was supported with a layer of verified data and elaborated knowledge.
+Research activities taken up by the non-governmental sector and international actors provided an elaborated picture of what can be found on the ground and how it can be put into action with minimal financial means.
+An example is The Model of Savamala project within the Urban Incubator which provided detailed data on the physical and social structure of five streets in Savamala.
+The physical model presents the area and saturates the represented built structures with parallel data on social structure and local information and knowledge about the quarter.
+The Model was exhibited to the public for about two years with the aim to expose local knowledge and provide a time-space-data vision of the neighbourhood.
+With such activities, Savamala’s vivid cultural present was supported with a layer of verified data and elaborated knowledge.

-On the other hand, public utility companies directly influenced by the BWP chose to stay quite about the actions that threatens their property and activities and endanger public interest in general.
-The voice of Coastal services has not been publicly heard in the case of illegal coast fortification.
-Similarly, Railway transportation company did not reacted over Lex specialis and the land offered to the foreign investor, whose large part is the property of the said company.
-While this is not the regular behaviour of this actors, in this case they contributed to destabilizing the procedures of how planning is administered and managed in Belgrade.
+On the other hand, public utility companies directly influenced by the BWP chose to stay quiet about the actions that threatens their property and activities and, in general, endanger the public interest.
+The voice of the coastal services has not been publicly heard in the case of illegal coast fortification.
+Similarly, the railway transportation company did not react over Lex specialis and the land offered to the foreign investor, a large part of which is the property of the railway company.
+While this is not the usual behaviour of these actors, in this case they contributed to destabilizing the procedures of how planning is administered and managed in Belgrade.

 17The approach to urban land regulation in Belgrade and Serbia is more administrative than market- oriented, yet construction land management takes place according to real-estate market rules (??).
-The series of instruments are working in favour of the real, functional real estate market rules: conversion of land-use rights, leaseholds on urban (construction) land, no taxation of land rent etc. (ibid.).
+The series of instruments work in favour of the real, functional real estate market rules: conversion of land-use rights, leaseholds on urban (construction) land, no taxation of land rent etc. (ibid.).

 Urban assemblages

-After having illustrated Savamala urban environment through actors, their figuration and agency, the complexity of its urban development was interpreted through node-link reality.
-Taking into account post-socialist context, significant pressure from private investors and articulation of civic initiatives and participation in Savamala, the network of translations were identified to refer to different layers of decision-making.
+After illustrating the Savamala urban environment through the actors, their figuration and agency, the complexity of its urban development was interpreted through node-link reality.
+Taking into account the post-socialist context, significant pressure from private investors and the articulation of civic initiatives and participation in Savamala, the network of translations were identified to refer to different layers of decision-making.